charmparticle/tiktokget/README.md

      tiktokget username

- will download every video by username, into a folder, also named username.
+ will download every video (without watermarks) by username, into a folder, also named username.
  The videos will be titled their title in tiktok, prefixed by their sequence number.

+ To download with watermarks, use:

+     tiktokget -w username

+or

+    tiktokget username -w

+Whichever one floats your boat.